Without a strong CTA, you are wasting money and asking people to read for nothing.

 Don't hesitate to ask or tell them what to do, if you're scared of hearing "no".

 Most advertising peters out and meekly ends without a clear and direct call-to-action.

-While I've already mentioned that you should have your Call-to-Action above the fold, that will only be your FIRST Call-to-Action on your sales page.
-Your above the fold CTA is important for those who are ready for you right away, but many others will require more time.
+While I've already mentioned that you should have your Call-to-Action above the fold (immediately visible), that will only be your FIRST C-T-A on your sales page.
+Your above-the-fold CTA is important for those who are ready for you right away, but many others will require more time/scrolling.